-Represents the GLA of the commercial portion of the property.
+(1) Represents the GLA of the commercial portion of the property.
 Some of our properties include office space which is included in this square footage.

-Average base rent is calculated as the aggregate, annualized in-place contractual (defined as cash basis excluding rent abatements) minimum rent for all occupied spaces divided by the aggregate GLA of all occupied spaces.
+(2) Average base rent is calculated as the aggregate, annualized in-place contractual (defined as cash basis excluding rent abatements) minimum rent for all occupied spaces divided by the aggregate GLA of all occupied spaces.
+Average base rent is for commercial spaces only.

-Percentage leased is expressed as a percentage of rentable commercial square feet occupied or subject to a lease.
+(3) Percentage leased is expressed as a percentage of rentable commercial square feet occupied or subject to a lease.
 Residential percentage leased is expressed as a percentage of units occupied or subject to a lease.

-All or a portion of this property is owned pursuant to a ground lease.
+(4) All or a portion of this property is owned pursuant to a ground lease.

-We own the controlling interest in this center.
+5) We own the controlling interest in this property.